 Mutawintji Visitor Centre

-- Mutawintji Visitor Centre is always open, self service.
+- Mutawintji Visitor Centre is always open but it's unstaffed (self service).

 Broken Hill (123 km)